[REUTERS PHARMA EUROPE 2026]

 Let's talk over coffee.

 I have worked across brands at Sanofi, Roche, ViiV Healthcare, Novartis and CSL Vifor.
-On everything from Beyfortus and Hemlibra to respiratory and nephrology franchises.
-Before starting Limbic, I was Head of Strategy at a healthcare agency, so I have sat on both sides of the table.
+On everything from rare disease to respiratory and nephrology franchises.
+Before starting Limbic, I was Head of Strategy at a Havas Lynx for 8 years and prior to that I worked across a number of consumer verticles.

 Book a coffee chat in Barcelona.

 Pick a time that works during the event.
-I'll meet you at the CCIB or wherever suits.
+Martin will meet you at the CCIB or wherever suits.

 or email directly at martin.galton@limbic.co.uk